jimmymarks/scrum-dice/index.md

 ###Scrum Dice!

-If you're part of a development team, chances are you get called to small gatherings called "Scrums".
-The Scrum methodology is well-tested and, for the most part, well-liked.
+The Scrum methodology of software development is very popular and, when applied correctly, makes great things happen.
+A key element of Scrum is the "__Daily Scrum__," a stand-up meeting